genidma/teatime-accessibility/README.md

 If you chose to create a desktop shortcut during installation:
 1. Navigate to your desktop
 2. Right-click on the "TeaTime Accessibility" icon
-3. Select "Allow Launching" from the context menu
+3. Important: Select "Allow Launching" from the context menu.
+This is a default requirement for all new Ubuntu Desktop based installations.
 5. Double-click the icon to launch the application
 4. As of 2025-10-16, the icon looks like this.